-Admission to the Graduate School is not a guarantee that the student will ultimately be accepted as a master's candidate, since the latter depends upon meeting the individual requirements of the degree-granting departments, as well as the requirements of the Graduate School.
+Graduate School Admission: Admission to the Graduate School is no guarantee that the student will ultimately be accepted as a doctoral candidate, since the latter depends upon meeting the individual requirements of the degreegranting departments, as well as the requirements of the Graduate School.
 In addition, doctoral candidates are not fully admitted until they have passed the qualifying examination and have satisfied all departmental qualifications.

 No student will be officially admitted into a graduate program at NMSU until a "Certificate for Admission" has been issued by the Graduate School.
-Although the Graduate School considers this certificate valid for a period of one year, departments may require re-application if the student does not enroll in the semester noted in the certificate
+Although the Graduate School considers this certificate valid for a period of one year, departments may require re-application if the student does not enroll in the semester noted in the certificate.